iamtrask/DEPRECATED/contributing/guidelines.md

 # Contributing

 Welcome!
 If you have not yet, checkout the [quickstart guide](./quickstart.md).
 The rest of this is for when you are starting to contribute code.
 The goal is to make contributing to the project as seemless as possible for _everyone_ by being on the same page.
 If you have any suggestions for rules, follow the [filing an issue guidelines](#suggestions)

 In all places, whether commenting, filing an issue, or writing documentation, follow [docker's documentation and style conventions](https://docs.docker.com/opensource/doc-style/)

 ## How to Contribute

-### Step 1: File an Issue
+### Step 1: File / Claim an Issue
-- Before
+- Give notification that you are working on an existing issue or file a new one with notification.
 - Issues or comments on existing issues should be related to OpenMined.
 - Issue titles should be concise yet descriptive.<br>
-  i.e. Instead of `Newbie question, please help`, use `How do I set up git to ignore test files?`
+  **Example** Instead of `Newbie question, please help`, use `How do I set up git to ignore test files?`

 - Phrasing should match the main purpose of the issue.<br>
-  For example, if it is a bug report, the issue title should sound like a bug report (i.e. `Option 'other' is missing from the dropdown`) instead of a feature request (i.e. `Add 'other' option to the dropdown`).
+  For example, if it is a bug report, the issue title should sound like a bug report **Example** `Option 'other' is missing from the dropdown` instead of a feature request `Add 'other' option to the dropdown`.

 ### Step 2: Branch (and maybe fork)